Authorization and RBAC¶

 Authentication answers the question, “Who is the user?” while authorization determines, “Does the authenticated user have the required rights?”.

 If you want to further differentiate between users, you need to implement authorization, either on a global level or for specific custom functions or custom scripts.
-You can do this by using role-based access-control (RBAC), which allows you to define roles that you can be enforced globally or for specific custom functions/custom scripts.
+You can do this by using role-based access-control (RBAC), which allows you to restrict access to only users who possess the required roles.

 Function-specific RBAC¶